Dr. Todd Olsen | Head Coach

 Dr. Todd Olsen took over the Lynchburg women's soccer program ahead of the 1994 season and in the time since has built a perennial conference and regional powerhouse and a consistent NCAA postseason tournament participant, capping it off with a national title in 2014.

-Since his arrival, the Hornets have posted 20 winning campaigns and have advanced to the NCAA tournament 15 of the past 18 seasons.
-In 2000, Dr. Olsen led his team to the school’s first ever NCAA tournament win for either men or women.
+Since his arrival, the Hornets have posted 28 winning campaigns and have advanced to the NCAA tournament 21 times.
+In 2000, Olsen led his team to the school’s first ever NCAA tournament win for either men or women.
 Since 2000, his squads have been to the Final Four of the NCAA tournament (2009, 2014), the Elite 8 four times, and the Sweet 16 seven times.
-Under Olsen’s leadership, his teams have won more than 362 games.
-Also during his tenure, the squad has produced 72 all-region, 84 all-state, 153 All-Old Dominion Athletic Conference, five Academic All-Americans, and 13 NCAA All-Americans.
+Under Olsen’s leadership, his teams have won 482 matches.
+Also during his tenure, the squad has produced 91 all-region, 107 all-state, 195 All-Old Dominion Athletic Conference, five Academic All-Americans, and 23 NCAA All-Americans.

 Aside from on-the-field coaching and classroom teaching, Olsen is actively involved with service and study abroad projects both locally and globally.
 He has taken the women’s soccer team on soccer/service trips to Argentina and Costa Rica.
-In addition, he has partnered with Sports Outreach Institute and serves in a volunteer role as the Community Public Health Epidemiologist.
-He has traveled to Africa multiple times in this role, where he is able to utilize his unique background as soccer coach and epidemiologist.
+In addition, he has partnered with Sports Outreach Institute and serves in a volunteer role as the community public health epidemiologist.
+He has traveled to African nations multiple times in this role, where he is able to utilize his unique background as soccer coach and epidemiologist.
 He has developed and implemented community health workshops and programs on community public health issues in Kenya and Uganda.
 His work has helped serve some of the world’s poorest people with these training sessions.

 In 2012, Olsen was inducted into the Capital One CoSIDA Academic All-America Hall of Fame, which honors his philanthropic and coaching achievements.
 In the fall of 2012, he was inducted into the Slippery Rock University Athletic Hall of Fame.

-Natalie Deacon, a native of West Chester, Pa., joined Lynchburg's coaching staff in 2017 following a four-year playing career under the leadership of head coach Dr. Todd Olsen.
-During her time on staff, the Hornets have claimed two Old Dominion Athletic Conference championships and made two NCAA Tournament appearances, reaching the Round of 16 in 2017 and the Elite 8 in 2018.
+Natalie (Deacon) Beazley, a native of West Chester, Pa., joined Lynchburg's coaching staff in 2017 following a four-year playing career under the leadership of head coach Dr. Todd Olsen.
+During her time on staff, the Hornets have claimed three Old Dominion Athletic Conference championships in 2017, 2018 and 2022 and made four NCAA Tournament appearances in 2017, 2018, 2021 and 2022.
+She helped the Hornets reach the Round of 16 in 2017 and the Elite 8 in 2018.

-Throughout Deacon’s playing career, spanning from 2013-16, the Hornets posted an 84-8-6 record and won three Old Dominion Athletic Conference championships.
+Throughout Beazley's playing career, spanning from 2013-16, the Hornets posted an 84-8-6 record and won three Old Dominion Athletic Conference championships.
 Lynchburg reached four NCAA tournaments appearances and won the Division III national championship in 2014.
-A two-year captain, Deacon was a two-time CoSIDA Academic All-American, three-time All-ODAC selection, and the 2016 women’s soccer ODAC/Farm Bureau Scholar-Athlete of the Year.
+A two-year captain, Beazley was a two-time CoSIDA Academic All-American, three-time All-ODAC selection, and the 2016 women’s soccer ODAC/Farm Bureau Scholar-Athlete of the Year.

-Immediately following her time on the pitch, Deacon transitioned to the track in 2017, where she became a three-time NCAA All-American, twice in the indoor Mile and once in the outdoor 1500m, as well as a two-time CoSIDA Academic All-American.
-Deacon helped lead the Hornets to the 2018 ODAC outdoor track & field championship.
+Immediately following her time on the pitch, Beazley transitioned to the track in 2017, where she became a three-time NCAA All-American, twice in the indoor 1-mile and once in the outdoor 1500m, as well as a two-time CoSIDA Academic All-American.
+Beazley helped lead the Hornets to the 2018 ODAC outdoor track & field championship.

-On three separate occasions, Deacon has traveled to Uganda, Kenya and Rwanda to serve alongside Coach Olsen with various nonprofit organizations.
+On four separate occasions, Beazley has traveled to Uganda, Kenya and Rwanda to serve alongside Coach Olsen with various nonprofit organizations.
 She assisted Coach Olsen in implementing the Women of Worth long-term project, which strives to empower young women using the tools of soccer and education.

-Deacon holds her National Diploma from United Soccer Coaches, and is a Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association.
-She is a recent graduate of the NCAA Women Coaches Academy - Class 46, and has served as the head girls’ soccer coach at Brookville High School in Lynchburg since Spring 2019.
+Beazley holds her Advanced National Diploma from United Soccer Coaches, and is a Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association.
+She is a graduate of the NCAA Women Coaches Academy - Class 46, and served as the head girls’ soccer coach at Brookville High School in Lynchburg from 2019-2021.

 Jessica Hinkle | Assistant Coach